HAIN (The Hain Celestial Group Inc.): Time to Pay Attention? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on May 17 when Welling Glenn W. sold 1,021,923 shares for $26.00 per share.
-The transaction valued at 26,569,998 led to the insider holds 0 shares of the business.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+A recent insider transaction in this stock occurred on Feb 17 when Schiller Mark L. sold 25,000 shares for $18.75 per share.
+The transaction valued at 468,630 led to the insider holds 222,493 shares of the business.

 Valuation Measures: